8 Types of Owls in Georgia

 1. Great Horned Owl

 The Great Horned Owl is first on our list of types of Owls in Georgia.
-It is a species of owl found in Georgia and throughout the Americas.
-These types of Owls in Georgia are known for their large size and distinct appearance, with prominent ear tufts and yellow eyes.
+This species is found in Georgia and throughout the Americas.
+These types of Owls in Georgia are known for their large size and distinct appearance, with prominent ear tufts and yellow eyes

-The Great Horned Owl is an opportunistic predator, able to hunt small mammals, reptiles, amphibians, and birds.
-They are most active at night but can also be seen during the day.
+The Great Horned Owl is an opportunistic predator that can hunt small mammals, reptiles, amphibians, and birds.
+It is most active at night but can also be seen during the day.

 Great Horned Owls typically make their nests in tree cavities or on cliffs, making them difficult to spot in the wild.
-These types of Owls in Georgia are so widespread and well-adapted to different environments, so they are considered an important part of Georgia’s wildlife.
+These types of Owls are widespread and well-adapted to different environments, so they are considered an important part of Georgia’s wildlife.

 2. The Barred Owl

-The Barred Owl is also on our list of types of Owls in Georgia.
+The Barred Owl is also on our list of Georgia owl types.
 It is a type of owl found throughout much of Georgia.
 It has a brown, mottled body with white streaks along its chest and stomach.

-It also has two distinct dark stripes across its eyes, which gives it its namesake.
-Barred Owls prefer to inhabit forests and wooded wetlands but can also be found in nearby areas such as marshes and fields.
-Its diet consists mainly of small mammals, birds, reptiles, and insects.
+Barred owls have two distinct dark stripes across their eyes, which gives them their namesake.
+They prefer to inhabit forests and wooded wetlands but can also be found in nearby areas such as marshes and fields.
+Their diet consists mainly of small mammals, birds, reptiles, and insects.
 They are nocturnal, so they hunt at night when most other animals are sleeping.

 Barred owls are among the few owl species common throughout Georgia.
 They provide an important ecological role by preying on small rodents, which helps keep population numbers in check.
 Barred owls can also be spotted in cities, connecting urban and wild habitats.